Grand Prairie Crews Recover Body Of Man Who Was Swimming At Joe Pool Lake

-GRAND PRAIRIE, Texas (CBSDFW.COM) – A Grand Prairie dive team on Saturday recovered the body of a 55-year-old man who went swimming off a boat earlier this week, officials said.
+GRAND PRAIRIE, Texas (CBSDFW.COM) – A Grand Prairie dive team on Saturday recovered the body of a 55-year-old man who went swimming off a boat on Wednesday, June 23, officials said.

-The Grand Prairie Fire Department said it responded to a possible drowning call at around 1:45 p.m. on Wednesday, June 23.
+The Grand Prairie Fire Department said it responded to a possible drowning call at around 1:45 p.m.
 A witness told crews that the man never resurfaced after going into the water.

-The department said the man’s body was eventually recovered at around 8:15 a.m.
-Saturday.
+The department said the man’s body was eventually recovered at around 8:15 a.m. the following Saturday.
 His identity has not yet been released.

 According to officials, the man went into the water with a life vest on but then took it off.